- Image 1 of 2

-Police in central Florida say more than 100 dead pythons, rattlesnakes and more were found inside a house in foreclosure, prompting cries of animal cruelty.
+Police in central Florida say more than 100 dead animals were found inside a house in foreclosure.

 Among the carcasses that law enforcement officers have pulled from the foreclosed home, left vacant following the owner's arrest, are those of pythons, rattlesnakes, scorpions and mice found inside a freezer, reports Florida Today.